An Integral, Quality Education

 Our college prep curriculum is top-notch!
 Check out our Curriculum Guide, which includes 170 different courses in 14 academic departments.
 Also, take a look at our Course Flow Charts.
 These charts help students identify the correct course to take in specific subject areas.
 Our Technology Program is first-class as well.
 Additionally, one can find out any other information needed in our Student Handbook.

-Our bring your own device (BYOD) technology program gets students ready for college and beyond.
+Our Technology program gets students ready for college and beyond.
 View our Technology page for further information.

 Gross Catholic has a caring and dedicated faculty.
 Over 74% of our teachers hold advanced degrees in their teaching field.
 We are a school where your student will get the attention they need.
 The student to teacher ratio is 14:1.